hengxu19/CSE284_Final_Project/datasets/Rat data/README.md

 ## Overview

 For our analysis, we selected four phenotypes to study: fasting glucose, BMI with tail, and body weight traits.
 These phenotypes were chosen for their relevance to obesity-related research and the availability of comprehensive data.
+This data is publicly available at the [UC San Diego Library Digital Collections](https://library.ucsd.edu/dc/object/bb9156620z)

 ## Phenotype Data